 Under Idaho law, approval of the merger requires the affirmative vote of two-thirds of the holders of all outstanding shares of Mountain West Bank common stock.
 In addition, the Federal Reserve Board must approve the merger.
-An application for prior approval by the Federal Reserve Board has been filed.
-Although no assurance can be given, the parties expect to receive this approval in due course.
+Applications for prior approval by the FDIC and the Federal Reserve Board have been filed.
+Although no assurance can be given, the parties expect to receive these approvals in due course.